sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/02-ldap.md

 | ACME      | functional admin               | brw-func-admins |
 | ...       | ...                            | ...             |

-Where:

-- **LDAP name**: name of the LDAP directory, does not really matter as long as it allows to identify the LDAP directory (not used in technical files)
-- **Identity Analytics portal role**: role in the Identity Analytics application.
-The four roles listed in the above table are the IAP standard roles
-- **LDAP group**: name of the LDAP group giving the Identity Analytics role to users (in case of authorization process delegated to LDAP).
-This value MUST be the LDAP group's attribute returned by the LDAP query.
-This attribute is selected in the previous **AuthN** table, under **Role name** column (the **cn** in our example)

-### Tomcat configuration
+### 2. Configure Tomcat

-> If you are under Linux, beware of files and folders rights.
+> If you are using Linux, ensure you have an understanding of files and folders rights.

 The second step is to configure the LDAP AuthN/AuthZ under the Tomcat:

 - Under the `<TOMCAT_LIB_FOLDER_HOME>` folder, add the `<LDAP_BW_LIB>` library

 - Open the `<TOMCAT_CONF_FOLDER>/server.xml` file
-  - If present, comment the **UserDatabaseRealm** realm that should be encapsulated under **LockOutRealm** realm
+  - If you find a **UserDatabaseRealm** defined within the **LockOutRealm** section, comment it out.

-At this point, depending on the number of LDAP realms you want to configure, apply the corresponding case:
+Next, depending on the number of LDAP realms you want to configure, follow one of the two the configuration steps (single LDAP or multiple LDAP) listed below:

-- One LDAP case
-- Multiple LDAP case

-#### One LDAP
+#### Configuration for a single LDAP

-Still under `<TOMCAT_CONF_FOLDER>/server.xml` file.
-Create a **JNDI** and a **RoleMapping** Realm to configure the connection to the LDAP directory
+Within the <TOMCAT_CONF_FOLDER>/server.xml file, define a JNDI Realm and a RoleMapping Realm to configure the LDAP directory connection.

 ```xml
 <!-- Use the LockOutRealm to prevent attempts to guess user passwords via a brute-force attack -->